simrandhavade/simran_dhavade.github.io-/README.md

 ![Zomato Sales & Customer Trends](portfolio/zomato_final.png)

 - Analyzed **millions of food orders** to uncover trends in **dining preferences and peak demand times**.
-- Created a **Power BI dashboard** to monitor restaurant performance across different locations.
+- Created an **Interactive Power BI dashboard** to monitor restaurant performance across different locations.
 - Provided **data-backed recommendations** for **menu optimization and customer engagement strategies**.
 - Identified the impact of **seasonality, discounts, and marketing campaigns** on revenue growth.